jean-luc1203/smart-energy-finance/smart-energy-finance/README.md

 ## ❤️ Support

-If you enjoy this project and want to help future development:
+If you enjoy this project and want to support development:

 [https://ko-fi.com/tapion69](https://ko-fi.com/tapion69)